kirby88/islp/README.md

 # Introduction to statistical learning
 ## With application in Python

-These are my exercises resolution for the book.
+This is my attempt at exercises resolution for the ISLP book.

 https://hastie.su.domains/ISLP/ISLP_website.pdf

+Inspect the data provided by the ISLP package: https://islp.readthedocs.io/

+## Status

 | Chapter | Conceptual | Applied |
 | ------------- | ------------- | ------------- |